 Steven Fredrick's Tours and Films

-Researching Hawaii's rich history has been a part of Steve's life since his relocation to the islands in 1994.
+Researching Hawaii's rich history has been a part of Steven's life since his relocation to the islands in 1994.
 While living on Maui, he stumbled upon hundreds of 16mm films that a local library had thrown away.

-As a collector of South Seas movies, Steve researches films that were shot in the Hawaiian Islands.
+As a collector of South Seas movies, Steven researches films that were shot in the Hawaiian Islands.
 In July 1995, he launched "Classic Film Programs," a series of film-lectures focusing on the Hawaiian image in Hollywood movies.

-Since April 2007, Steve has been taking guests on ghostly walking tours to haunted sights in downtown Honolulu.
+Since April 2007, Steven has been taking guests on ghostly walking tours to haunted sights in downtown Honolulu.
 The Honolulu Ghost Tour, which combines Hawaiian history with local ghost stories, is popular with both locals and tourists alike.

-In May 2009, after several years of research, Steve hosted his first Charlie Chan Mystery Tour in Honolulu.
+In May 2009, after several years of research, Steven hosted his first Charlie Chan Mystery Tour in Honolulu.
 This tour is dedicated to the three founding fathers of the fictional Chinese-Hawaiian detective.
 On the Chan Tour, we visits sites related to author Earl Derr Biggers, actor Warner Oland, and Honolulu police detective Chang Apana.

-Steve holds a Bachelor of Arts degree, in Speech-Communications, from the University of Minnesota, Twin Cities.
+Steven holds a Bachelor of Arts degree, in Speech-Communications, from the University of Minnesota, Twin Cities.
 He is the only State of Hawaii licensed ghost tour guide in Honolulu.

 Photo Courtesy: Molly Hayden

-WALKING THEMED TOURS OF HONOLULU, HAWAII
+WALKING THEMED TOURS IN HONOLULU, HAWAII

 Oahu's Most Exciting and Popular Tours.